medikoo/es5-ext/README.md

 * `Function.prototype` methods can be called on any callable objects (not necessarily functions)

-API doesn't provide any methods for `Object.prototype` as extending such in any case should be avoided.
+API doesn't provide any methods for `Object.prototype` (extending such in any case should be avoided).
 All `Object` utils are provided as fuctions and most of them expect first input argument to be a valid object (any value that's neither _null_ nor _undefined_).

 # API